erwanM974/hibou_label/README.md

 Although it may be impressive in this example, the GreedyBestFS (with or without the use of frontier priorities) is not, in the general case, more efficient than a DepthFS with frontier priorities.

-In facts, with "depth=1" and no frontier priorities, GreedyBestFS only "reverses" the frontier (compared with DepthFS with no frontier priorities) i.e. it prioritizes the evaluation of actions that are farther (in the lexicographic order of positions) in the interaction term.
+In facts, with "step=1" (others to 0) and no frontier priorities, GreedyBestFS only "reverses" the frontier (compared with DepthFS with no frontier priorities) i.e. it prioritizes the evaluation of actions that are farther (in the lexicographic order of positions) in the interaction term.